karamo/McAdvChat/README.md

 Rendering on the client, the Raspberry Pi is only sending and receiving UDP, Bluetooth LoRa and TCP web traffic.
 - No LightSQL - we have an SD Card that does not handle well constant writes
 - no PHP as this means, we need page reloads which is slow and not so elegant in 2025, just static web page is retrieved once
-- On initial page load, a dump from the UDP proxy gets sent to your browser.
-So every time you refresh your browser, you get a fresh reload.
+- On initial page load, a dump from the mcproxy server component gets sent to your browser.
+Every time you refresh your browser, you get a fresh reload.
 - Try to install the app on your mobile phone by storing it as icon on your home screen

 .. please refer to the install guide, as it has screenshots available

-### 🧱 `release.sh` – Build & Publis (hidden, not public)
+### 🧱 `release.sh` – Build & Publis (not public)

-You can install this app, I am constantly updating it, to refelect latest issues and development of MeshCom
+I am constantly updating the app, to refelect latest issues and development of MeshCom

-How I package my application with the release script:
+How the application is packaged wit the release script:
-- is building the WebApp (`npm run build`)
+- building the WebApp (`npm run build`)
 - tar-balls the `/dist` folder
-- automatically creates the `release.json` with Metadata (version, date)
+- automatically creates the `release.htm` with Metadata (version, date)
 - generates a `CHANGELOG.md` that shows what files have been changed
 - automaticall increments `Minor`-version (`vX.Y.0`)
 - create a new GitHub Release and then pushes `dist.tar.gz` in the public Repo that the whole world has access to